Is Your Garden Hose Toxic?

 “We know that these chemicals make it into plants,” he says, referring to studies that have found high levels of phthalates in organic food.
 “We just can’t show a connection between hoses and chemicals showing up in a plant yet.”

-Fortunately, there are much safer hose alternatives available if you know how to find them.
+Fortunately, there are safe hoses available if you know how to find them.

 How to Find a Safe Garden Hose

-While no garden hose is perfect, there are some safer choices:
+While no garden hose is perfect, there are a few things you can do to mitigate your risk:

 Choose “drinking water safe” hoses.